ajim-nagtegaal/lib-holdings/README.md

 # lib-holdings

+Based on the https://pypi.org/project/lib-holdings/ Copyright (c) 2024 Max Paulus

 Command Line Interface (CLI) tool for retrieving holding counts for a list of OCNs and institutes.

 Uses the OCLC API: https://developer.api.oclc.org/

+Simplied version which only uses the "wcapi"-scope
 ## Installation

 First of all, you will need to have Python installed on your computer and available on the command line.